elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

  ### Areas of Interest

- Look for an address, draw a polygo or look for an area of interest (like "Austin Texas" or "New South Wales").
+ Draw a point/polygon, or look for an area of interest (like "Austin Texas" or "New South Wales").
 Select relevant layers, etc and perform experimental queries.

  ![alt text](https://github.com/IBM/Weather-Operations-Center/blob/master/docs/resources/woc-geospatial-03.png?raw=true)